Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

                         a member the kernel threw out that is still attached to an array a spare has already brought back to its full width.
+Default: warn --spares SPARES       Number of spare devices an array is expected to hold.
+                        A bare count applies to every array, `array=count` pins one array and wins over the bare count.
+The array is named by its kernel device or by the name it was created under.
+Can be specified multiple times.
+                        Example: `--spares=1` on a host where every array carries one hot spare.
+Example: `--spares=md0=1
+                        --spares=md1=0` where only the first one does.
+                        Default: None, which grades no array against a spare count.
+  --spares-severity {ok,warn,crit,unknown}
+                        State to report when an array holds fewer spare devices than --spares says it should.
+Without a spare the next member the kernel throws out leaves the array degraded until somebody puts a disk in.
 Default: warn

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/md-raid/